Sport in Calgary: Sports facilities

-Athletes also take advantage of the high altitude to improve their physical limit.
-With facilities that are considered to be world-class and proximity to the Canadian Rockies, Calgary attracts athletes from all over Canada and around the world for winter sport training.
+Athletes also take advantage of the high altitude to improve their physical limits.
+With facilities that are considered to be world-class and proximity to the Canadian Rockies, Calgary attracts athletes from all over Canada and around the world for winter sports training.

 Calgary's multipurpose arena, the Scotiabank Saddledome was formerly known as the Olympic Saddledome.
 The Saddledome was the first modern arena in North America capable of accommodating an Olympic regulation-sized ice rink.
 Calgary's primary open-air stadium, McMahon Stadium, was the site of the opening and closing ceremonies of the Olympics and is currently the venue for Calgary's Canadian Football League team, the Calgary Stampeders.
 The stadium has a capacity of 35,400 and is the fifth largest in Canada.

 The Olympic Oval is primarily a speed-skating arena that can also accommodate hockey and high-performance training.
 The rink's ice is world-renowned, and it brings some of the best speed skaters in the world to the facility for training and competition.
 The Oval has often been touted as having "the fastest ice on Earth" due to the fact that it is a climate-controlled facility and because of the effects of high altitude on the ice surface.
 As a result, many world records have been broken there.
 It was at this place where the likes of Catriona Le May Doan and Cindy Klassen trained for their Olympic and world stardom.

 Golf is also a popular sport in Calgary.
-Major courses include Heritage Pointe, Priddis Greens, the Glencoe Golf and Country Club and the Calgary Golf and Country Club (these have been ranked among the top 100 in Canada).
-Calgary is also within a short drive to many top rated mountain courses including Banff Springs, Kananaskis and Stewart Creek.
+Major courses include Heritage Pointe, Priddis Greens, the Glencoe Golf and Country Club, and the Calgary Golf and Country Club (these have been ranked among the top 100 in Canada).
+Calgary is also within a short drive of many top rated mountain courses including Banff Springs, Kananaskis, and Stewart Creek.

-Two Soccer domes, located in SE and NW Calgary allow for indoor play.
+Two Soccer domes, located in south-east and north-west Calgary allow indoor play.